 Because kennel cough is highly contagious, if your dog has symptoms, keep them at home and away from other dogs.
-They should stay at home for around seven days after they have stopped coughing to make sure they don’t infect other dogs.
+They should stay at home for at least seven days after they have stopped coughing to make sure they don’t infect other dogs.

 This vaccine can come in a variety of forms, including intranasal drops, oral liquid, or an injection.
 Depending on the type of vaccine that is administered, your dog may need to get a booster between two and four weeks after the first dose.
-However, due to the complicated nature of the illness, keeping your dog up-to-date with all of their vaccines is the safest option.
+Because of the complicated nature of the illness, keeping your dog up-to-date with all of their vaccines is the safest option.

 Although getting puppies vaccinated as soon as possible is best, it’s never too late to get your dog vaccinated.
-In fact, it’s important that older dogs are vaccinated for kennel cough, as geriatric canines tend to have weaker immune systems, putting them at greater risk of illness.
-As well as being important for your dog’s health, many boarding facilities and groomers will not accept dogs unless they are vaccinated, so be sure to stay up-to-date on your dog’s vaccinations.
+In fact, it’s important that older dogs are vaccinated for kennel cough.
+Geriatric canines tend to have weaker immune systems, putting them at greater risk of illness.
+Many boarding facilities and groomers will not accept dogs unless they are vaccinated, so be sure to stay up-to-date on your dog’s vaccinations.

 Dr. Shawna Garner, DVM

 Dr. Shawna Garner, DVM is the lead vet Albright Veterinary Services.
 She is driven by a powerful desire to improve the relationship between our furry family members and their two-legged counterparts.